Our FAQ's have been organized into 3 distinct categories - Club, Recreational, and Competitive.

 SVU hosts tryouts in the Spring to determine the appropriate teams on which to place players.

-Each player will pay a Fall Registration fee, which for 2019 is set at $250, not including the cost of uniforms.
+Each player will pay a Fall Registration fee, which for Fall 2023 it is $350 and for Spring 2024 it is $200, not including the cost of uniforms.

 League games are played in the Sonoma, Marin and Napa county area.
 State Cup play can take us to Morgan Hill, Redding and Ripon.
 Weekend tournament play can bring us to a variety of places throughout Northern California, most within a 1-2 hour drive of Sonoma Valley.